ryfylke-react-as/rtk-query-loader/docs/docs/Reference/use-create-query.md

 # useCreateQuery

-#### **Warning**: This API is experimental and might change.

-Lets you use any function that returns a promise in your loader as if it was an RTK useQuery.
+Lets you use any function that returns a promise to load your component.

+## Arguments

+`useCreateQuery` takes two arguments:

+- The first argument is a function that returns a promise.
+- The second argument is a dependency array.
+Whenever a value in this array changes, the query is re-run.

+## Example usage

 ```typescript
 import {